• Skip to content

 So far, we have named our campaign, chosen our objective for that campaign, and created an ad set.

 We will name each ad Easter Ad 1, Easter Ad 2, Easter Ad 3, Easter Ad 4, and Easter Ad 5.
-When you name the ads you will be able to see how each ad unit is performing.
+When you name the ads, you can see how each ad unit is performing.

 Ad Campaign: